Called "The Ad LIbrary," Google is tracking political ads across its platforms to increase transparency. This is bad news for Teddy Maynard.

-As of this writing, The Ad Library is only focusing on federal elections.
+As of this writing, The Ad Library is focusing on federal elections at this time.

-This would be good news if Teddy was trying to rig a state senate election or the election of a city.
+Good news for Teddy, if he were trying to rig a state senate election or the election of a city.
 Though bad news for someplace like San Antonio.
 Someone could seize control of a smaller area without the ad archive tracking them.

-While there are plenty of ads for and against candidates, there are also issue ads.
+While there are plenty of ads for and against candidates, there are also issue advertisements.

-These issue ads, though annoying, are meant to raise awareness.
-Should Maynard seek to sway the public vote on issues, this could still work for him.
-It would be a harder sell though.
-Elections today are more about the person being elected and less about the issues.
+These issue ads, though sometimes annoying, are meant to raise awareness.
+Should Maynard seek to sway the public to vote on issues, this could still work for him.
+However, elections are increasingly about the person running for office and less about the issues.

 Case in point, Donald Trump and Hilary Clinton.

-This most recent presidential election was between two people who both had rabid supporters and vengeful critics.
-And then the people stuck in the middle who liked neither candidate.
+This most recent presidential election was between two people whom both had rabid supporters and vengeful critics.
+Moreover, there were those people stuck in the middle who liked neither candidate.